Redocly/redocly-cli/docs/resources/rules/assertions.md

 ### `requireAny` example

-The following example asserts that an operation must have either one `description` or `externalDocs` defined.
+The following example asserts that an operation must have either `description` or `externalDocs` defined.
 This assertion evaluates only property keys for the node, but not property values.

 ```yaml Response example